Samarium(II) iodide

 Samarium(II) iodide is an inorganic compound with the formula SmI2.
-When employed as a solution for organic synthesis, it is known as Kagan's reagent.
-SmI2 is a green solid and solutions are green as well.
+When employed as a solution for organic synthesis, it is known as Kagan's reagent, named after Henri B. Kagan.
+SmI2 is a green solid and forms a dark blue solution in THF.
 It is a strong one-electron reducing agent that is used in organic synthesis.

 Structure

-In samarium(II) iodide, the metal centers are seven-coordinate with a face-capped octahedral geometry.
+In solid samarium(II) iodide, the metal centers are seven-coordinate with a face-capped octahedral geometry.

 In its ether adducts, samarium remains heptacoordinate with five ether and two terminal iodide ligands.

 Preparation

-Samarium iodide is easily prepared in nearly quantitative yields from samarium metal and either diiodomethane or 1,2-diiodoethane.
-When prepared in this way, its solutions is most often used without purification of the inorganic reagent.
+Samarium iodide is easily prepared in nearly quantitative yields from samarium metal using diiodomethane, 1,2-diiodoethane, or molecular iodine, typically using THF as solvent.
+The resulting solutions are most often used directly, without isolation of the inorganic reagent itself.

 Solid, solvent-free SmI2 forms by high temperature decomposition of samarium(III) iodide (SmI3).

 Reactions

 Samarium(II) iodide is a powerful reducing agent – for example it rapidly reduces water to hydrogen.
 It is available commercially as a dark blue 0.1 M solution in THF.
 Although used typically in superstoichiometric amounts, catalytic applications have been described.